aleph-im/aleph-vm/README.md

 ### Configuration

 Update the configuration in `/etc/aleph-vm/supervisor.env`.
+You can use your preference text editor or run
+$ sudo nano /etc/alep-vm/supervisor.env
+edit
 You will want to insert your domain name in the for of:
 ```
 ALEPH_VM_DOMAIN_NAME=vm.example.org